mhilmisyarif/esheet-backend/README.md

-Here is a professional `README.md` file for your backend project, based on everything we've built together.

-You can copy this content and save it as `README.md` in the root of your `esheet-backend` folder.

----

 # e-Sheet Backend API

 This is the official backend server for the e-Sheet (Electronic Datasheet) system.
 It is a Node.js/Express API designed to manage and digitize the entire workflow for laboratory testing, from order creation to final report generation.